rsokl/custom_inherit/README.md

 	in the case of overlap.

 - `"numpy_with_merge"`: Behaves identically to the "numpy" style, but also merges sections that overlap, instead of only keeping the child's section.
-All sections are concerned except sections "Short Summary", "Extended Summary", "Deprecation Warning" and "Examples" for which the "numpy" style behaviour applies.
+The sections that are merged are "Attributes", "Parameters", "Methods", "Other Parameters", and "Keyword Arguments".

 - `"google"`: Google-styled docstrings from the parent and child are merged gracefully with nice formatting.
 The child's docstring sections take precedence in the case of overlap.
 	This adheres to the [napoleon specification for the Google style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html#example-google-style-python-docstrings).

 - `"google_with_merge"`: Behaves identically to the "google" style, but also merges sections that overlap, instead of only keeping the child's section.
-All sections are concerned except sections "Short Summary", "Example" and "Examples" (or coresponding aliases) for which the 'google' style applies.
+The sections that are merged are "Attributes", "Parameters", "Methods", "Other Parameters", and "Keyword Arguments" (or their [aliases](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/index.html#docstring-sections)).

 - `"numpy_napoleon"`: NumPy-styled docstrings from the parent and child are merged gracefully with nice formatting.
 The child's docstring sections take precedence in the case of overlap.
 	This adheres to the [napoleon specification for the NumPy style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy).

 - `"numpy_napoleon_with_merge"`: Behaves identically to the 'numpy_napoleon' style, but also merges sections that overlap, instead of only keeping the child's section.
-All sections are concerned except sections "Short Summary", "Example" and "Examples" (or coresponding aliases) for which the 'numpy_napoleon' style behaviour applies.
+The sections that are merged are "Attributes", "Parameters", "Methods", "Other Parameters", and "Keyword Arguments" (or their [aliases](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/index.html#docstring-sections)).

 - `"reST"`: reST-styled docstrings from the parent and child are merged gracefully with nice formatting.
 Docstring sections are specified by